rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 ┗ Allow? [y/n/A] (y = yes, allow; n = no, deny; A = allow all read permissions)
 ~~~

 Again answer "y".
-You then see something like this in the terminal window.
+I then see something this in my terminal window.

 ~~~shell
 [2025-06-30 16:27:31] [GET] / 200